LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 9. Can I replace LG LSEL6337D parts myself?

-Some parts, such as knobs, oven racks, air fry trays, and oven light bulbs, are simple to replace.
-Electrical parts such as heating elements, control boards, switches, sensors, and fan motors require more caution.
-Always disconnect power before repair.
+Simple parts like knobs, oven racks, air fry trays, and oven light bulbs are often easy to replace.
+Electrical parts such as elements, switches, sensors, boards, and fan motors require more caution and should only be handled with power fully disconnected.

 10. How do I find the correct replacement part for my LG LSEL6337D?